 Estrellas is child-friendly (the owners have a young family) but there isn't much to speak of in the way of equipment bar baby cots and extra beds.
 Note that not many places in Tulum accept kids, so Estrellas is more geared up than most.
-Children under 3 stay for free.
+Children under 3 stay for free when using existing beds or USD30 per night when using baby cot if available.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)

 The Master Suites have the most space for families, as each comes with a kingsize bed and 2 single beds (with space for an additional bed, too).
 Rooms 1, 2, 3 and 6 (Deluxe rooms) have kangaroo beds for 2 children.
 Those with young children may prefer a ground-floor room (Deluxe 1 and 2) because of the steps and the high terrace.

 Older kids and teenagers will enjoy Tulum's watersports, investigating ruins and just about everything else on offer in the area.